ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 ----------

 ## Checks
 Checks are like asserts, simple pass or fail conditions.
+They will not halt execution of your test.
 Checks are great for codifying assertions relating to HTTP requests/responses, making sure the response code is 2xx for example.

-There multiple type of checks you can add and each one of them have their place.
+There are multiple types of checks you can add.
 These are the different types of checks available:

 __HTTP status code__ - this is more of a shorthand for the check type _text_.
 You can easily test that a status code is 2xx, 5xx and 4xx.. etc.